TCLRainbow/PCEater/README.md

 More details:
 * `Target` is the time used to determine whether a test is successful or not.
-  * This is defined as 5000ms.
-  * If a test took >5000ms to execute, it is considered a fail and will step down.
+  * If a test took >`Target`ms to execute, it is considered a fail and will step down.
 * `Step limit` is the time used to determine whether the next test should step up or not.
   * If `Step limit` < current test's elapsed time < `Target` then step up.